unique-influence-tech/xlsxreports/README.md

 ## Why? 🤔 💭

-Excel is usually the accepted way to present data to non-tech savvy clients.
+Excel is the accepted way to present data to clients.
 Pandas is the one of the best libraries for performing data computations.
 When you combine these things, you have a nice way to create simple and flexible automated Excel reports.

 ## Features ✨ ✨ ✨